Glossary Of Terms And Services

 Student Conduct - See Conduct (Student)

-Student Record - For purposes of the Family Educational Rights and Privacy Act (FERPA), a student record is defined as an education record which is comprised of those records which are directly related to a student and maintained by the university or an agent acting for the university.
+Student Record - For purposes of the Family Educational Rights and Privacy Act (FERPA), a student record is defined as an education record comprised of those records directly related to a student and maintained by the university or an agent acting for the university.
 There are a number of records that are excluded from consideration in determining education records.
 These can be found in the Family Educational Rights and Privacy Act of 1974 as Amended.
 See Transcripts (official), Transcripts (unofficial).